Documentation

 }

-It is also at this moment, and only this moment, that a webhook is triggered.
-Responding to this call with a code 200 within 5 seconds will mark it as succeeded.
+After the transfer, the webhook call is triggered.
+Responding to this call with a code 200 within 5 seconds is required to mark it as succeeded.

 POST {your-webhook-url}